Prajna-Bahuguna/Redshift-Terraform/README.md

 # Redshift-using-Terraform
-Configuring Redshift cluster using Terraform.
+Configuring Redshift cluster using Terraform.	 <br />
 *Description*
 This project uses Terraform which is IaaC (Infrastructure as a Code) tool which helps to build, change and version infrastructure easily and efficiently.
 AWS Redshift which is a datawarehouse product, designed for large scale data set storage and analysis is configured using Terraform.
-This project uses Terraform v1.0.10 version.
+This project uses Terraform v1.0.10 version. <br />
 *Steps to setup*
 1. Export your AWS IAM Access and Secret key in your local machine.
 2. Run the following Terraform commands: